Chart Color Schemes

 The educational profile of Karalee - Barellan Point exceeds national averages, with above-average qualification levels and academic performance metrics

-Karalee State School serves the area with an enrollment of 563 students, demonstrating typical Australian school conditions (ICSEA: 1041) and balanced educational opportunities.
-The school focuses on primary education, with secondary options available nearby.
-Local school capacity is limited at 7.8 places per 100 residents compared to the regional average of 18.1, leading many families to travel for schooling.
+Karalee State School serves the area, with an enrollment of 563 students as of a typical Australian school condition index (ICSEA) of 1041.
+The school focuses on primary education; secondary options are available in surrounding areas.
+Local school capacity is limited at 7.8 places per 100 residents compared to the regional average of 18.0, leading many families to travel for schooling.

 Frequently Asked Questions - Education